A schedule contains information on when backups are to be performed and how long each backup is to be kept. The data in a schedule includes:

 Once triggers have been created, press the 'Next' button to continue to step 2.
 There must be at least one trigger to proceed.

-Retention rules govern how long backups are kept in the repository before being deleted to conserve space.
+Retention rules govern how long backups, or how many backups, are kept in the repository before being deleted to conserve space.
 The retention rules step appears as follows:

 The 'Rules' section contains the retention rules for each backup type.
 If the checkbox next to each rule is checked, if there are any backups older than the time period or count of backups specified in the dropdown boxes.